EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 projections:
    Path to a csv file giving initial market projection.
 See :ref:`inputs-projection`.

+regions:
+   Path to a csv file describing the regions.
+See :ref:`regional_data`.

 global_commodities:
    Path to a csv file describing the comodities in the simulation.
 See :ref:`inputs-commodities`.